 The Indian pharmaceutical industry is the principal supplier of generic drugs all over the world, with 80% of all AIDS drugs produced in India.
 The UN has provided licenses to six Indian pharmaceutical labs to make generic anti-AIDS medicine for all the developing nations.
 Indian pharmaceutical companies manufacture 20% of all generic drugs used around the world

-The average VAT rate for most of the pharmaceutical products is around 5% and for the formulations is 9%.
+The average VAT rate for most of the pharmaceutical products was around 5% and for the formulations was 9%.
 The excise duty charged on pharma products was 12.5%.
-To be fair though, the government provides relief on excise to pharmaceutical product manufacturers by introducing excise-free manufacturing zones.
+To be fair though, the government provided relief on excise to pharmaceutical product manufacturers by introducing excise-free manufacturing zones.

-In most of the states, the VAT on the pharmaceutical products is charged on the maximum retail price and is charged at a single point.
-Therefore, the distribution channel does not pay any tax or file tax returns.
-Payment of timely taxes and filing 37 returns is going to be a daunting task for the distribution channel.
+In most of the states, the VAT on the pharmaceutical products was charged on the maximum retail price and was charged at a single point.
+Therefore, the distribution channel did not pay any tax or file tax returns.
+Payment of timely taxes and filing 25 returns is a daunting task for the distribution channel.

 GST Rate on Pharmaceutical Products

 |Human blood and its components||Animal or human blood vaccines||All goods not specified elsewhere:

 Medicines made by mixing two or more constituents for therapeutic or prophylactic uses.

 |All types of contraceptives||Diagnostic kit for all types of hepatitis||Medicines made by mixing two or more products for therapeutic or prophylactic uses.

 |Cyclosporin||Wadding gauge, bandages, and similar articles|

 |Oral Rehydration Salts||Forms or packing for retail sale regarding surgical, dental or veterinary purposes|